Tsum Valley Trek- 15 Days

 Drive from Kathmandu to Machha Khola

-Early morning after breakfast drive from Kathmandu to Machha Khola (870m.) takes about eight/nine hours.
-You drive along the Kathmandu-Pokhara Highway for the first part of the day; after Malekhu you turn towards the hill bazaar of Dhading Bensi.
-After Dhading bensi the road is still good up to Salyantar but quite narrow.
-After Salyantar the road is bumpy and dusty but the beautiful scenery and villages will make your day memerable.
-You will reach your destination Machha Khola late in the afternoon.
-There is a small market with a few shops, lodges and donkeys that are kept there.
-Stay your first night in mountain in Machha Khola.
+Early morning, after breakfast, drive from Kathmandu to Machha Khola (870m.) takes about eight/nine hours.
+You drive along the Kathmandu-Pokhara Highway for the first part of the day; after Malekhu, you turn towards the hill bazaar of Dhading Bensi.
+After Dhading, the road is still good up to Salyantar but quite narrow.
+After Salyantar, the road is bumpy and dusty, but the beautiful scenery and villages will make your day memorable.
+You will reach your destination, Machha Khola, late in the afternoon.
+There is a small market with a few shops, lodges, and donkeys that are kept there.
+Stay your first night in the mountains in Machha Khola.

 3Day